sutfahwa/API-Learning/README.md

 # API-Learning
-For storing APIs used in learningใ
+For storing APIs used in learning.